Adegbenga-111/AWS-Public-Private-Deployment/README.md

 The following are the steps for this phase:
 #### Step 1:
+Create The VPC with:
+-name: my-1st-vpc
-Create The VPC with the name: my-1st-vpc ; and IPv4 CIDR : 10.0.0.0/16 , as shown in the image below :
+-IPv4 CIDR : 10.0.0.0/16 , as shown in the image below :
 ![Alt aws](https://github.com/Adegbenga-111/AWS-Public-Private-Deployment/blob/main/Screenshot%20(63).png)

    Image 3.